Child Abuse, Neglect, & Abandonment

 - History of drug and/or alcohol abuse

 Abandonment is a form of child neglect that occurs when a parent does not communicate with their child for an extended period of time.
-While both parents do have the same rights to their children, a Washington State judge will not hesitate to consider terminating those parental rights if the parent poses a threat to the wellbeing of the child.
+While both parents do have the same rights to their children, Washington State child abandonment laws allow a judge to consider terminating those parental rights if the parent’s neglectful behavior poses a threat to the child’s wellbeing.

 Unfortunately, family law cases involving custody and divorce may also involve neglect and abuse.
 If your spouse or partner is abusive to your child (or children), or you suspect child neglect, a Washington State family lawyer can help.
 At LaCoste Law, we have experience in divorce, custody, and child abuse, and we want to help protect both you and your child.